derekfrye/sql-middleware/docs/README.md

 Motivated from trying SQLx and not liking some issue [others already noted](https://www.reddit.com/r/rust/comments/16cfcgt/seeking_advice_considering_abandoning_sqlx_after/?rdt=44192).

 This middleware performance is about 14% faster than SQlx for at least some SQLite workloads.
-That could just be my misunderstanding of SQLx rather than an inherent performance difference.
+(That could be my misunderstanding of SQLx rather than an inherent performance difference.)
 For current evidence, see our [benchmark results](./bench_results/index.md).

 ## Goals
 * Convenience functions for common async SQL query patterns